Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-filter_AIEvsDSP/DSP/README.md

 The actual FIR filter chain itself is implemented in a HLS PL kernel, which connects the specified number of filters together in a chain.
 For purposes of simplicity in benchmarking, all the filters in the chain are identical, though it is unlikely such a chain would be used in a practical application.

 Notice the system debugging and profiling IP (DPA) is added to the PL region of the device to capture AI Engine run-time trace data if the EN_TRACE option is enabled in the design.
-The mm2s/s2mm kernels and the AI Engine Array Interface are both operating at 300 MHz.
+The mm2s/s2mm kernels and the AI Engine array interface are both operating at 300 MHz.

 </details>

 <details>
 <summary>HLS PL Kernels</summary>

 ##HLS PL Kernels
 In the DSP implementation of the FIR Filter design, the AI Engine is not used and therefore there are no AI Engine-related kernels and graphs.
 The compute and datamover functions are implemented as HLS kernels in the PL region.